xeolabs/scenejs/README.markdown

 ### Instantiating the Node Type

-Let's assume that we've configured SceneJS to find our plugin (this is the default configuration BTW):
+Let's assume that we've configured SceneJS to find our plugin (this is the default configuration by the way, so don't bother doing this if you're hotlinking to the SceneJS lib and just want to use the plugins from this repo):

 ```javascript
 SceneJS.configure({